BestTimesToVisit.com Logo

 packing

 Layers are your best friend, no matter the season.
-The Smokies are notorious for rapidly changing weather, especially at higher elevations.
-Think moisture-wicking base layers, a fleece or insulated jacket, and a waterproof outer shell – you'll be much more comfortable hiking if you can adjust to the temperature swings.
+The Smokies' elevation changes mean temperatures can swing dramatically, even within the same day.
+Think moisture-wicking base layers, a fleece or insulating mid-layer, and a waterproof/windproof outer shell – you'll be much more comfortable hiking from a cool morning start to a warmer afternoon.

 safety